antleaf/jct-user-stories/README.md

 # JCT User Stories
-This repository is for collecting. discussing and categorising user stories supporting the development of the Plan S Journal Tracking Tool.
+This repository is for collecting, discussing and categorising user stories supporting the development of the Plan S Journal Tracking Tool.

 ## About User Stories